lukebeer/SIPCallRecordVerify/README.md

 - The result from Google is verified with Python lib 'Natural Language Toolkit' by tokenizing the string and producing steams.
 The steams are then compaired to the expected text and scored.
 If the score is greater or equal to the threshold, the recording is valid.

-- As the Google Speech API isn't 100% perfect, "Recording" in speech may end up as "Recorded" in the resulting text once converted.
+- The Google Speech API isn't 100% perfect, "Recording" in speech may end up as "Recorded" in the resulting text once converted.
 The Stem word for both "Recording" and "Recorded" is "Record" so whatever the Speech API returns, as long as the stem is good, that token is valud.

 ```
 Usage: main.py [options]